-FEMA will provide each SAA with the FY 2010 EOC Scoring Worksheet (see Part VIII.
-Other Information) and FY 2010 Prioritization of Competitive Investment Justifications Template, which will allow the SAA to provide the scores from the

-State Review along with a prioritized list of EOC projects, ranked in consideration of two factors:
+The SAA, in coordination with the UAWG, will review and score all Investment Justifications by leveraging State and local knowledge.
+FEMA will provide each SAA with the FY 2010 NSGP Scoring Worksheet (see Part VIII.
+Other Information) and FY 2010 Prioritization of Investment Justifications Template, which will allow the SAA to provide the scores from the State Review along with a prioritized list of NSGP projects, ranked in consideration of two factors:

-- Need The relative need for the EOC compared to the other applicants - Impact The potential impact of the EOC Investment on achieving maximum emergency management and preparedness capabilities at minimal cost
+- Need The relative need for the nonprofit organization compared to the other applicants - Impact The potential impact of the nonprofit organization in achieving maximum prevention and/or protection results at minimal cost

-The method by which an SAA chooses to review Investments using the two factors is at the discretion of the SAA and State Emergency Management Agency, provided the output of the State Review is:
+The method by which an SAA chooses to review Investments using the two factors is at the discretion of the SAA and UAWG.